-The amount of estimated expenses for market measures is recognized as accrued expenses other than accrued warranty costs when market measures based on notifications to government authorities are deemed to be necessary, expenditure on market measures is likely to be incurred, and the amount of such expenditure can be reasonably estimated.
+The amount of estimated expenses for market measures is recognized as accrued expenses other than accrued warranty costs when market measures based on notifications to government authorities are deemed to be necessary.
 In estimating expenses, the estimated accrual is calculated based on the number of applicable model on the markets, the expected implementation rates of market measures, the cost of market measures and other cost per unit.
 The expected implementation rates of market measures are estimated based on historical results by sales region, brand, and age of product portfolio.
-Service cost recorded in the consolidated financial statements for the fiscal year 2020 is ¥113,863 million.
+Service cost recorded in the consolidated financial statements for the fiscal year 2021 is \(\frac{1}{2}72,184\) million.